bawkee/SqlBinder/README.md

 ## Current Status

 SqlBinder has been stable for several years.
 Even though it hasn't seen recent updates, the code base was used in real-world production environments.
 I believe a boost in its user base could rekindle community involvement, new features and contributions.
-I will upgrade the current beta to a stable 1.0.0 release, no code changes will be made for this.

 ## A Quick Demonstration